Browse Mitsubishi Lancer inventory in your area.

 The Mitsubishi Lancer family of compact sedans and hatchbacks stand out as different, yet confounding.
-If you're not looking at the finely honed Lancer Evolution--an all-wheel-drive track star--or the satisfying, sporty Ralliart, it's hard to make a case for the rest of the Lancer lineup--especially considering the long list of recently redesigned models in this class, like the very comfortable Chevy Cruze, the excellent Hyundai Elantra, or the particularly stylish and fun-to-drive Focus.
+It's hard to make a case for the most of the Lancer lineup–unless you're considering at the finely honed Lancer Evolution--an all-wheel-drive track star--or the satisfying, sporty Ralliart.
+That's become increasingly true with the long list of recently redesigned models in this class, like the excellent Hyundai Elantra, the very comfortable Chevy Cruze, or the particularly stylish and fun-to-drive Focus.

 Admittedly, the Lancer has its merits.The boxier, more upright look, and the distinctive shark-snout front end still manage to look refreshingly different, even though they've been around now for many years.
 Steering is also nice and direct throughout the lineup, while handling is crisp and responsive for all but the more basic models.
 Plus, there's back-seat space for adults, and both Sportback (hatchback) models and sedans offer lots of cargo space, and versatility.Driving enjoyment is another big plus for the Lancer lineup--provided you don't go with one of the base models.
 The Lancer DE and ES have a 152-horsepower, 2.0-liter four-cylinder engine that's perky at lower speeds with the five-speed manual and barely gutsy enough with the continuously variable (CVT) automatic.
 But step up to the 168-horsepower, 2.4-liter four that comes in the Lancer GT (or all-wheel-drive SE) and you get plenty of power and torque to move this small sedan or hatchback with more confidence; GT models with the CVT also get magnesium steering-wheel paddle-shifters with six simulated gears.